 Even more unfortunately for Hill, Spence had been spear-fishing.

 Spence apparently got to his car not long after that, saw the note, and set out to find the thief.
 Exactly how they encountered each other is not clear, but they did.
 A chase ensued that sounds like something out of “Mad Max” (if “Mad Max” had involved a climactic car chase between a spear-armed fisherman in a Mitsubishi and a meth addict who had gone swimming with a five-year-old boy).
 At some point, the cars drew alongside each other, and, according to the prosecutor, “it was during this confrontation that the flounder spear was thrown.”

-In what frankly seems like a fairly impressive feat, Spence threw the meter-long flounder spear from one moving car through the open window of another moving car and managed to "embed" it in the skull of the man who had robbed him. ("Man Embedded Flounder Spear in Thief’s Skull, Court Told," was the headline.)
-In my experience, once one guy has a spear stuck in his head, fight’s over.
+In what frankly seems like a fairly impressive feat, Spence threw the meter-long flounder spear from one moving car through the open window of another moving car and managed to “embed” it in the skull of the man who had robbed him. (“Man Embedded Flounder Spear in Thief’s Skull, Court Told,” was the headline.)
+In my experience, once somebody’s got a spear stuck in his head, fight’s over.
 But amazingly, this did not end the chase.
 Hill seems to have kept driving at high speed until the car’s engine blew.
 He testified on Tuesday, in fact, that at the time he did not know he had a spear embedded in his skull.

 “I didn’t even really feel it,” he told the jury.
 “Justin just said, ‘You’ve got an arrow sticking out of your head, bro.'”